VirtoCommerce/vc-module-shipping/README.md

 # Overview

-The Shipping Module provides the ability to add as many shipping providers as needed to Virtocommerce and also provides an interface to manage the shipping providers.
+The Shipping Module provides the ability to extend shipping provider list with custom providers and also provides an interface and API for managing these shipping providers.

 ## Key Features